FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

 ## Roles

+In general, in whatever capacity that you contribute we encourage all promotion related materials to have a [Creative Commons](https://creativecommons.org/licenses/).
+This allows us to forever (hah!) (re-)use the content that is created by contributors.

+We also encourage for all the sources to be released with a similar license.
+By sharing your techniques, fellow community members can gain insights and learn from your creative process.

+If you're interested in contributing then come in and introduce yourself on the official [Discord server](https://discord.gg/DCNr4cvejN) in the [#promo-public](https://discord.gg/DCNr4cvejN).

 ### Text editor

 Text editors and/or text writers enable the community to become familiar with content, updates and the general progression of the community as a whole.
 Text writers create (blog) stories that may turn into [forum posts](https://forum.faforever.com/category/3/blogs), Discord posts, become part of the [Steam discussion groups](https://steamcommunity.com/app/9420/discussions/), and/or [Patreon posts](https://www.patreon.com/faf).
 Especially the latter is critical for the community as Patreon is our only source of income.